Heartland BioWorks

 Contact: John Fernandez ([email protected])

-Media Contact: Lauren Gorey ([email protected])
+Media Contact: Caleb Bonham ([email protected])

-The Heartland BioWorks Tech Hub seeks to bridge and accelerate the commercialization of breakthrough technologies in human, animal, and plant biosciences.
+Heartland BioWorks seeks to strengthen the nation’s biotechnology supply chain and facilitate the rapid discovery, development, commercialization, and deployment of next generation bioproducts in human, animal, and plant biosciences.

 To ensure that the impacts of the Tech Hub projects benefit the entire region, the consortium is committed to establishing a BioWorks Community and Equity Advisory Board that will be comprised of representatives from underserved communities and will include reviews of programming to amplify opportunities disenfranchised groups.